mozilla/langview/README.md

 - Map
 - Select

+## Caveats

+This is an experimental, demo-stage project to explore how generative UI might be standardized.
+You'll likely find the model requires experimentation with prompting & component descriptions to get desired results.
+Please file an issue or pull request if you'd like to work on making this more robust, or exploring a production use case.

 ## Demo

 To run the demo, add a `.env` file in `/demo` with your Google Maps API key: